DataDog/system-tests/docs/scenarios/k8s_lib_injection.md

 As a final purpose we want to check the correct operation of all Datadog components involved in the auto instrumentation of the applications deployed in a kubernetes cluster.

-In this proccess there are several software components that participate so that auto-instrumentation can be done:
+In the auto-instrumentation proccess there are several software components involved:

 - **Cluster agent:** Software component, written in Go, that resides on the DataDog/datadog-agent repository and is installed as a Deployment in Kubernetes.
 - **Injector image:** Directly involved in auto-instrumentation.
 Resides on Datadog/auto_inject repository.
-- **Library image:** Contains the tracer library to be injected in the pods.
+- **Library image (lib-init):** Contains the tracer library to be injected in the pods.

-These test components are also involved in the testing process:
+These test components are also involved through the testing process:

 - **System-tests runner:** The core of the system-tests is the reponsible for orchestrate the tests execution and manage the tests results.
 - **Dev test agent:**  The APM Test Agent container help us to perform the validations ([APM Test Agent](https://github.com/DataDog/dd-apm-test-agent)).